-Business Segment Space
+Business Unit Space

 Fraunhofer Institute for High-Speed Dynamics, Ernst-Mach-Institut, EMI

-The central topics of the space business unit are the development of protection technologies for space vehicles against impacts, the development of vulnerability assessment software tools, the development and operation of scientific instruments onboard satellites and research into novel concepts for the launch of small payloads to the upper atmosphere.
+The central topics of the business unit space are the development of protection technologies for space vehicles against impacts, the development of vulnerability assessment software tools, the development and operation of scientific instruments onboard satellites and research into novel concepts for the launch of small payloads to the upper atmosphere.

 In order to improve the robustness of satellite systems and their components such as satellite equipment and solar panels against space debris and meteorite impacts, damage mechanisms are investigated and technological solutions are developed.
 The research conducted is based on impact experiments at hypervelocity, i.e. velocities larger than 2,000 m/s.
 With the aid of high-performance light gas gun accelerators velocities exceeding the low-earth orbital velocity of about 8,000 m/s can be reached for impactors with defined geometry.
 The experimental data obtained is used for the development of ballistic limit equations and is subsequently applied for own risk and vulnerability analyses.
 Novel accelerator concepts are currently under development at EMI.
 Such higher performing gun accelerators allow for more representative experimental simulation of impact phenomena onto satellite components under laboratory conditions.